 You can expect a different crowd of tourists in the fall.
 This is the time when tour buses make their way through New England with groups here to see the fall foliage, and many of them stop for a day or two on the Cape and Islands.

-Off-Season: November thru April
+Off-Season: November through April

-It’s relatively quiet on Cape Cod in the winter but still worth visiting for special events or a secluded getaway.
+It’s relatively quiet on Cape Cod in the winter, but still worth visiting for special events or a secluded getaway.

 Even though many seaside businesses and restaurants close down, there are still lots to choose from – and not just chain restaurants either!
 Plenty of businesses cater to the year-round population, which is much larger than most people assume.

 Plus, the weather on Cape Cod stays relatively mild compared to the rest of the state, so outdoor activities are still doable.
-And when the weather is too cold to bare, there are lots of museums, coffee shops, gift shops, and restaurants to explore.
+And when the weather is too cold to bear, there are lots of museums, coffee shops, gift shops, and restaurants to explore.

 Bass Hole Boardwalk in Yarmouth. (c) Brittany Quaglieri